Esri/calcite-app-components/src/components/calcite-floating-panel/readme.md

 # calcite-floating-panel

-The `floating-panel` component is a positioned container that appears relative to a `calcite-shell-panel` used to house temporary content.
+The `floating-panel` component is a positioned container that appears relative to a `calcite-shell-panel` and is used to house temporary content.

 <!-- Auto Generated Below -->